 2. Living Will or Health Care Power of Attorney

 If you cannot make medical decisions for yourself, you want someone you trust to have that power.
 A health care power of attorney names a person to make health care decisions for you.
 A Living Will names a person to enforce end-of-life decisions for you.

 It can be difficult for family members to make decisions in a crisis.
 Family members may not be able to withhold life-prolonging care.
 Some family members may argue about the healthcare decisions.

-By appointed one trusted person to carry out your wishes, you can avoid arguments between family members.
+By appointing one trusted person to carry out your wishes, you can avoid arguments between family members.
 You can also ensure that someone will fight to enforce your decisions regarding treatments and care.

 3. General Durable Power of Attorney

 A power of attorney gives another person you choose the authority to make financial decisions for you.
 The person can perform any financial transactions you could perform unless you restrict the powers within the document.

 The “durable” section of a power of attorney means that the powers granted in the document remain in full force and effect even if you become incapacitated.
 Your power of attorney can continue to manage your financial affairs for you to protect your best interests and property.

 A durable power of attorney avoids the necessity of going through the probate court to appoint a conservator.
 A conservator is a court-appointed agent who handles your financial affairs if you become incapacitated.
 If you petition the court for a conservator, the court monitors the conservator and requires annual reports to review.